Maldives: Education

-The Maldives National University is one of the country's three institutions of higher education.
+The Maldives National University is one of the country's institutions of higher education.
 In 1973, the Allied Health Services Training Centre (the forerunner of the Faculty of Health Sciences) was established by the Ministry of Health.
 The Vocational Training Centre was established in 1974, providing training for mechanical and electrical trades.
 In 1984, the Institute for Teacher Education was created and the School of Hotel and Catering Services was established in 1987 to provide trained personnel for the tourist industry.
 In 1991, the Institute of Management and Administration was created to train staff for public and private services.
-In 1998, the Maldives College of Higher Education was founded.
+In 1998, Maldives College of Higher Education was founded.
 The Institute of Shar'ah and Law was founded in January 1999.
 In 2000 the college launched its first-degree programme, Bachelor of Arts.
-On 17 January 2011 the Maldives National University Act was passed by the President of the Maldives; The Maldives National University was named on 15 February 2011.
+On 17 January 2011, Maldives National University Act was passed by the President of Maldives; Maldives National University was named on 15 February 2011.
 In 2015 under a Presidential decree the College of Islamic Studies was changed into the Islamic University of Maldives (IUM).

+The Maldivian government now offers 3 different scholarships to students who have completed their higher secondary education with results above a certain threshold, with ranks of the scholarship received depending on the merits achieved by students on their year 12 examinations.